Does Medicare Cover Laser Spine Surgery?

 Does the Laser Spine Institute Accept Medicare?

 The Laser Spine Institute offers services that are partially covered by Medicare.
-They break their fees up into professional fees and facility fees.
+Laser Spine Institute breaks their fees up into professional fees and facility fees.

 Medicare does cover the costs associated with the professional fees.
 Their ambulatory surgery center facility fees are not covered by Medicare.